Mjz86/C_colon/mcc.md

   1. the mcc-CPP transpiler:

-      a rust compiler that compiles c++ into mcc-ir.
+      a  compiler that compiles c++ into mcc-ir.

   2. mcc-rust:

-      a rust compiler that compiles rust into mcc-ir.
+     a compiler that compiles rust into mcc-ir.

   3.  functional colon ( F colon) ( complete  the CDEF  eco system): a functional language that compiles into c colon  or mcc-ir which most functions are implicitly purely functional in thr c colon code.